Convex polytope: The face lattice

 A face of a convex polytope is any intersection of the polytope with a halfspace such that none of the interior points of the polytope lie on the boundary of the halfspace.
 Equivalently, a face is the set of points giving equality in some valid inequality of the polytope.

 If a polytope is d-dimensional, its facets are its (d − 1)-dimensional faces, its vertices are its 0-dimensional faces, its edges are its 1-dimensional faces, and its ridges are its (d − 2)-dimensional faces.

-Given a convex polytope P defined by the matrix inequality $Ax \leq b$, if each row in A corresponds with a bounding hyperplane and is linearly independent of the other rows, then each facet of P corresponds with exactly one row of A, and vice versa.
+Given a convex polytope P defined by the matrix inequality $Ax \leq b$, if each row in A corresponds with a bounding hyperplane and is linearly independent of the other rows, then each facet of P corresponds with exactly one row of A, and vice versa, as long as equality holds.
 Each point on a given facet will satisfy the linear equality of the corresponding row in the matrix.
 (It may or may not also satisfy equality in other rows).
 Similarly, each point on a ridge will satisfy equality in two of the rows of A.

 In general, an (n − j)-dimensional face satisfies equality in j specific rows of A. These rows form a basis of the face.
 Geometrically speaking, this means that the face is the set of points on the polytope that lie in the intersection of j of the polytope's bounding hyperplanes.

 The faces of a convex polytope thus form an Eulerian lattice called its face lattice, where the partial ordering is by set containment of faces.
 The definition of a face given above allows both the polytope itself and the empty set to be considered as faces, ensuring that every pair of faces has a join and a meet in the face lattice.
 The whole polytope is the unique maximum element of the lattice, and the empty set, considered to be a (−1)-dimensional face (a null polytope) of every polytope, is the unique minimum element of the lattice.

 Two polytopes are called combinatorially isomorphic if their face lattices are isomorphic.